Asabeneh/30-Days-Of-JavaScript/readMe.md

   1_num
   num_#_1
 ```
 Let's declare variables with different data types.
-To declare a variable we need let or const keyword,  the name of the variable, an equal sign (assignment operator) and a value.
+To declare a variable, we need to use let or const keyword before the variable name.
+Following the variable name, we write an equal sign (assignment operator), and a value.
 ```js
   # Syntax
   let nameOfVariable = value